-Here's a gallery of new photos of surplus Argentinian military M606 Jeeps, restored and enjoyed by members of the Asociacion Argentina de Coleccionistas de Vehiculos Militares.
-These vehicles were built by Willys in the U.S., and exported in the mid-1960s.
+Here are some more photos of surplus Argentinian military M606 Jeeps, restored and enjoyed by members of the Asociacion Argentina de Coleccionistas de Vehiculos Militares.
+These vehicles were built by Kaiser in the U.S., and exported in the mid-1960s.
 Many of them date from 1966 and 1967, a period when virtually all CJ-3B-type Jeeps being produced by Willys were apparently exported as military aid.
 (The AMC production figures show 9,428 CJ-3Bs built from 1966-68, and the CJ-3B Serial Number and Engine Number List includes very few currently in North America.)